dwhr-pi/Zenbot-Deutsch/README.md

 - Flexibler Stichprobenzeitraum und Handelshäufigkeit - durchschnittlich 1-2 Trades/Tag mit 1h Zeitraum, 15-50/Tag mit 5m Zeitraum.

 ## Haftungsausschluss

-- Zenbot is NOT a sure-fire profit machine.
-Use it AT YOUR OWN RISK.
-- Crypto-currency is still an experiment, and therefore so is Zenbot.
-Meaning, both may fail at any time.
-- Running a bot, and trading in general requires careful study of the risks and parameters involved.
-A wrong setting can cause you a major loss.
-- Never leave the bot un-monitored for long periods of time.
-Zenbot doesn't know when to stop, so be prepared to stop it if too much loss occurs.
-- Often times the default trade parameters will underperform vs. a buy-hold strategy, so run some simulations and find the optimal parameters for your chosen exchange/pair before going "all-in".

 - Zenbot ist KEINE sichere Gewinnmaschine.
 Verwendung nur auf eigenes Risiko!
 - Kryptowährung ist immer noch ein Experiment, und Zenbot auch.
 Das heißt, beide können jederzeit fehlschlagen.